Cataract flood map & planning overlays

 How Cataract is zoned

 Across its 204.35 km², Cataract is highly constrained by planning overlays.
-Very little of the suburb carries a mapped flood overlay, and 98% is flagged bushfire-prone.
+Flood mapping covers the suburb and none of it falls within a mapped flood overlay, and 98% is flagged bushfire-prone.
 There are 9 heritage-listed sites on record, and the dominant land-use zone is Environmental Conservation.
 The median lot measures about 164,377 m² across 63 parcels.
 These figures are suburb-wide - the overlays that actually apply to a given lot can differ block to block, which is what a property-level check tells you.

 Check a specific Cataract address